30dayPact/30dayPactApp/README.md

 # 30dayPactApp
 30 day challenges with your friends or simple commitment to better self.
-The app can create 30 challenges with your friends.

 - Your dashboard displays progress of each challenges.
 - The challenge pact-room displays progress of pact members.